richardaubin/co-cart/readme.txt

 == Upgrade Notice ==

-= 4.5.0 =
+= 4.6.0 =

-This release will most likely be the last update released on the WordPress plugin directory with anything NEW added.
+This release is a compatibility release for the next WooCommerce release.